Konrad52/JsShare/README.md

 - Removes the desired file from the webpage.
 If the file isn't shared anyway it won't do anything.

 ## Special thanks
-I thank @shaglogai for discussing the idea, and Rodya#1365 (Discord) for helping with testing.
+I thank @shagloghai for discussing the idea, and Rodya#1365 (Discord) for helping with testing.